Richardinho/react-hero-app-with-routing/README.md

     )
   }
 ```
-Note that our Injector is actually also a component!
+Note the `Injector` component.
+An Injector is the object at the heart of a DI system.
+It is on the Injector that we register all the providers for our system.
+The provider is simply a class that the system will instantiate when an object requests it.
 It is passed an array of configuration objects.
 Each object has both a *key* and a *provider*.

-The provider is simply a class that the system will instantiate when an object requests it.
+Angular's DI system is of course a lot more complicated, but this does the job.
+You can see the code for it [here](https://github.com/Richardinho/di-for-react);

+I do find the lack of DI in React a significant failing.
+I think React applications do suffer from tightly coupled objects as a result.

 ### Animations
+The Heroes app features very nice smooth transition effects between routes.
+I was very keen to be able to replicate these in my version.

 Animations are created in React using the `react-transition-group` library.
-The aim in this app is to have a nice transition effect whenever a route changes.
+I did have to do a bit or work to get it to work with route transitions.
-I achieve this using a custom class whose purpose is to wrap our route's component.
+In the end, I had to create a custom class which wraps the Route component.

 ```